Cavorting, snorting British peer quits House of Lords

 Sewel, 69, who is married, was in charge of standards and discipline in the upper chamber.

-"His position wasn’t tenable," EU Commissioner and former House of Lords leader Jonathan Hill told BBC Radio.

-"If you are responsible for the setting of standards you yourself have to make sure that you deliver on that ... he has done the right thing and I am relieved that has happened."

-The case has spurred calls to overhaul the House of Lords, a chamber which with over 800 members critics say is becoming too big because of the sitting prime minister's right to regularly swell its ranks with political appointees.
+Commentators said his case would spur calls to overhaul the House of Lords, a chamber which with over 800 members critics say is becoming too big because of the sitting prime minister's right to regularly swell its ranks with political appointees.

 "Now Get Rid Of The Lot Of Them", the left-leaning Mirror newspaper said on its front page on Tuesday.

-"The discredited House of Lords should be consigned to history where it belongs," it said in its editorial.
+"The discredited House of Lords should be consigned to history where it belongs," the paper said in its editorial.

-House of Lords leader Tina Stowell welcomed Sewel's decision, which came less than 24 hours after he had said he would only stand aside while investigations were ongoing.

-"Because we are unelected, it is especially important to meet the standards the public have a right to expect, and to act swiftly when we fail," she said.

-Less than two weeks ago, Sewel had written an article boasting how the Lords had taken steps to protect its image, saying only a small number broke the rules and that most understood personal honour came first.
+Less than two weeks previously, Sewel had written an article boasting how the House of Lords had taken steps to protect its image.
+He had said only a small number of lords broke the rules and that most understood that personal honour came first.